alexcrichton/hacku/README.md

 We need a photo for each artist, this is a function which when given a list of yahoo IDs of artists, it will return a list of URLs to the photos of the artists in the same order as provided, JSON encoded.

+## Possible Extensions

+1. Get a list of artists from a service (uploaded, last.fm, pandora?) and show how they group together
+2. Get a list of artists for you and your friends, color code all the objects, then see where the equilibrium is to find your similar artist tastes.
+3. Given an artist, show similar artists about them.